facebookresearch/ParlAI/docs/source/tutorial_quick.rst

 .. code-block:: bash

   # interact with saved model
-  python -m parlai.scripts.interactive -mf /tmp/babi_memnn -ecands vocab ...
+  parlai interactive -mf /tmp/babi_memnn -ecands vocab ...
   Enter your message: John went to the hallway.\n Where is John?